About the sacred Uluru (Ayers Rock)

 The world famous monolith known as Uluru is located in the southwestern corner of Australia’s Northern Territory.
 Geographically speaking, it is close to the centre of Australia.
 Uluru is sacred to the Pitjantjatjara Anangu, the Aboriginal people of the area.

 Uluru was the name given to the landmark by the local Aboriginal people.
-It’s also know as Ayers Rock.
+It’s also known as Ayers Rock.
 British surveyor William Gosse was the first European to ‘discover’ the monolith – the largest rock of its kind in the world – in 1872, and named it Ayers Rock after the former chief secretary of South Australia, Sir Henry Ayers.

 Quotes from Shri Mataji about Uluru (Ayers Rock)